Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Methodology

 \textbf{Prosody Similarity Reward}\quad To achieve prosodic alignment, we establish the following protocol to evaluate the policy model's prosody-following capability: (1) Suppose we have a singing voice dataset with MIDI annotations.
-Given a singing voice sample ${u}$, we use its MIDI-rendered instrumental music to extract prosody tokens as control conditions, denoted as $\bm{Q}_{p}$; (2) Let the policy model perform a completion conditioned on $\bm{Q}_{p}$ and $\bm{T}$ (where $\bm{T}$ can be any text), and denote the generated content-style tokens as $\hat{\bm{Q}}_{cs}$; (3) Using the decoder of the content-style tokenizer (Section~\ref{sec:content-style-tokenizer}), we reconstruct the chromagram features $\hat{\bm{x}}$ from $\hat{\bm{Q}}_{cs}$, and compute the cosine similarity between $\hat{\bm{x}}$ and the ground-truth chromagram features $\bm{x}$ of the singing voice ${u}$.\footnote{Note that in step (3), we could also use the flow-matching model and vocoder to perform inference and extract $\hat{\bm{x}}$ from the predicted waveform, but for training efficiency, we adopt the current approach.} In practice, our prosody prompt data includes not only the aforementioned instrumental music data, but also some of the speech and singing voice data used during pre-training.
-More details are provided in Appendix~\ref{sec:appendix-prosody-rm}.
+Given a singing voice sample ${u}$, we use its MIDI-rendered instrumental music to extract prosody tokens as control conditions, denoted as $\bm{Q}_{p}$; (2) Let the policy model perform a completion conditioned on $\bm{Q}_{p}$ and $\bm{T}$ (where $\bm{T}$ can be any text), and denote the generated content-style tokens as $\hat{\bm{Q}}_{cs}$; (3) Using the decoder of the content-style tokenizer (Section~\ref{sec:tokenizer}), we reconstruct the chromagram features $\hat{\bm{x}}$ from $\hat{\bm{Q}}_{cs}$, and compute the cosine similarity between $\hat{\bm{x}}$ and the ground-truth chromagram features $\bm{x}$ of the singing voice ${u}$.\footnote{Note that in step (3), we could also use the flow-matching model and vocoder to perform inference and extract $\hat{\bm{x}}$ from the predicted waveform, but for training efficiency, we adopt the current approach.}

 \textbf{Multi-Objective Optimization}\quad We apply the GRPO algorithm~\cite{grpo} to optimize the proposed multi-objective alignment task.
 Assuming the number of completions per prompt is $K$, for each prompt, after obtaining the intelligibility rewards ($\bm{r}_{int}$) and prosody similarity rewards ($\bm{r}_{pro}$) for all $K$ completions, we apply group normalization to both rewards separately.
 The sum of these normalized rewards serves as the final outcome supervision: